Australia’s Cladding Landscape: 2019 Review and 2020 Forecast

 - and the Building Products Industry Council

-All building owners were required to register buildings and complete stage one of the Combustible Cladding Checklist by March 29th.
-Buildings which must be registered are:
+All building owners were required to register buildings and complete stage one of the Combustible Cladding Checklist by 29 March.
+Buildings that must be registered are:

 - a class 2 – 9; and